AMitchell-GitHub/yoink/README.md

 - **TUI Toggles:** Toggle case sensitivity and hidden files on the fly without restarting the script.

 # 📦 Dependencies
-Seeker requires the following binary tools to be installed and available in your system's `PATH`:
+yoink requires the following binary tools to be installed and available in your system's `PATH`:
 1. [**fzf**](https://github.com/junegunn/fzf): The fuzzy finder.
 2. [**ripgrep (rg)**](https://github.com/BurntSushi/ripgrep): The search engine.
 3. [**bat**](https://github.com/sharkdp/bat): The cat clone (used for previews).